cf73/humanity/content/collections/pages/home-page-photos.md

         text: 'Let us together orchestrate a future that works for ' -
         type: text
-        text: 'all sentient beings, a future that empowers succeeding generations with increasing kindness, understanding, love, and, not least, deep respect for the enthralling and necessary variety of life on Earth. '
+        text: 'all sentient beings, that empowers succeeding generations with kindness, understanding, love, and, not least, deep respect for the enthralling and necessary variety of life on Earth. '
   -
     type: paragraph
     content: